projectdx/css_codechallenge_submissions/README.md

 Renew Financial: css-code-challenge
 =================================

 Hi there!
 We're ecstatic that you're interested in working for Renew Financial's dev team.
-To get a better idea of your current development skills, we'd like for you to complete a code challenge - build a webpage according to a set of requirements.
+To get a better idea of your current development skills, we'd like for you to complete a code challenge - build one or more webpages according to a set of requirements.
 The actual business requirements are listed further down, but here are the general tech requirements:

-1. Create a webpage.
+1. Create one or more webpages.
-1. Make sure your webpage renders properly in Chrome and Firefox.
+1. Make sure your webpages render properly in Chrome and Firefox.
 1. Do not require any for-pay software.
 1. Include instructions for setting up and running your application locally.